apache/incubator-gluten/docs/get-started/Velox.md

 **Build Velox separately**

-Scripts under `/path/to/gluten/ep/build-xxx/src` provide `get_xxx.sh` and `build_xxx.sh` to build Velox separately, you could use these scripts with custom repo/branch/location.
+Scripts under `/path/to/gluten/ep/build-velox/src` provide `get_velox.sh` and `build_velox.sh` to build Velox separately, you could use these scripts with custom repo/branch/location.

 Velox provides arrow/parquet lib.
 Gluten cpp module need a required VELOX_HOME parsed by --velox_home, if you specify custom ep location, make sure these variables be passed correctly.